Call Us +65 62351512

 What is digital breast tomosynthesis?

 If initial diagnostic imaging is inconclusive, a breast MRI (magnetic resonance imaging) may be recommended.
-MRI uses magnetic energy and radio waves (not radiation) through the breast tissue to create a detailed picture which allows to distinguish between normal and diseased tissue.
+MRI uses magnetic energy and radio waves (not radiation) through the breast tissue to create a detailed picture, which allows for the distinction between normal and diseased tissue.

 Related Blogs